syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img3.png)

-## Enable Paging
+## Enable paging

-[`Paging`](http://help.syncfusion.com/aspnetmvc/grid/paging) feature can be enabled by `AllowPaging` property of Grid control.
+The [`Paging`](http://help.syncfusion.com/aspnetmvc/grid/paging) feature can be enabled by the `AllowPaging` property of grid control.
 This adds the pager in the bottom of the grid, using that pager you can display the grid records in paged view.
-The page size can be customized using `PageSize' property
+The page size can be customized using the `PageSize` and `PageSettings` property.
-`PageSettings` property.

 {% highlight razor %}